michaellhobart/electron-todoist/README.md

-# electron-todoist
+# Electron Todoist
-A desktop app for adding formatted to-do's to Todoist
+A desktop app for adding formatted to-do's to Todoist on Mac